South East Queensland’s water supply

 We have cancelled or postponed Seqwater public events, including our community education program, to protect our staff and the communities we serve.

-We have re-opened Seqwater-managed lakes and parks to all permitted activities, in line with the Queensland Government's Roadmap to Easing Restrictions.
+Seqwater-managed lakes and parks are open to all permitted activities, in line with the Queensland Government's Roadmap to Easing Restrictions, the Chief Health Officer’s public health directions and Queensland Health’s hygiene advice regarding COVID-19.

 Seqwater is proactively managing this situation, taking an approach that is aligned with our values – integrity, respect, care and courage.